-The YMCA is committed to our children's health, safety and well-being.
-We recognize the importance of our staff as positive role models for children as they learn to live healthy and productive lives.
+The YMCA is committed to our children's health, safety and wellbeing.
+We recognize the importance of staff as positive role models for children as they learn to live healthy lives.
 Therefore, we strive to:

-- Role-model positive behaviors by being physically active with the children, both indoors and out. - Encourage all children to try new physical activities and respond positively when they do. - Share our own positive experiences with physical activity and facilitate conversations with the children about their experiences. - Provide fun, engaging physical activity daily in our lesson plans. - Make safe and age appropriate equipment accessible in the classroom at all times (e.g. soft balls, push-pull toys, low carpeted blocks to climb on, etc.). - Not use physical activity as punishment. - Re-direct children to safe physical activities and/or involve them in discussions about best practices for safety issues or other concerns when they arise. - Limit screen time (except for educational computer use, virtual physical activity and occasional special events) to one hour or less for children age two or older with parental permission.
-We do not allow screen time for children under two years of age.
+- Role-model positive behaviors by being physically active with the children, both indoors and out. - Encourage all children to try new physical activities and respond positively when they do. - Share our own positive experiences with physical activity and facilitate conversations with the children about their experiences. - Provide fun, engaging physical activity daily in our lesson plans. - Make safe equipment accessible in the classroom at all times (e.g. soft balls, push-pull toys, low carpeted blocks to climb on, etc.). - Not use physical activity as punishment. - Re-direct children to safe physical activities and/or involve them in discussions about what to do when safety issues or other concerns arise. - Limit screen time (except for educational computer use, physical activity and occasional special events) to one hour or less for children age two or older with parental permission, and we do not allow screen time for children under two years of age.